There Is Still Room For Energy Vault Holdings Inc. (NRGV) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on May 01 when Pedretti Andrea sold 25,000 shares for $1.70 per share.
 The transaction valued at 42,622 led to the insider holds 2,148,216 shares of the business.

 Pedretti Andrea sold 25,000 shares of NRGV for $44,290 on Apr 17.
 The Chief Technology Officer now owns 2,173,216 shares after completing the transaction at $1.77 per share.
 On Apr 03, another insider, Pedretti Andrea, who serves as the Chief Technology Officer of the company, sold 25,000 shares for $1.95 each.
 As a result, the insider received 48,745 and left with 2,215,098 shares of the company.